fokamdk99/przykladowy_empik/README.md

 ___

 # Linux
-Follow these instructions if you work on Linux Ubuntu distribution.
+Follow these instructions if you work on Linux Ubuntu.

 ## Stage 2
 Download Jenkins and run as a docker image on your local machine.
 Write step by step how to do it.